onflow/docs/docs/networks/node-ops/access-onchain-data/evm-gateway/evm-gateway-setup.md

 ```bash
 component execution data indexer initialization failed: could not verify checkpoint file: could not find expected root hash e6d4f4c755666c21d7456441b4d33d3521e5e030b3eae391295577e9130fd715 in checkpoint file which contains: [e10d3c53608a1f195b7969fbc06763285281f64595be491630a1e1bdfbe69161]
 ```

+To resolve this configure `--state-stream-addr` to use the same address/port combination which is set for Access Node `--rpc-addr`.
+This is required by the gateway to allow both the streaming and non-streaming APIs to query using the same connection.

 ### Access Node not fully synced